 An interesting trend is that chain saws are the tools chosen by companies to premiere their cordless OPE product line before their string trimmers, hedge clippers, blowers and lawnmowers even hit the market.
 At least that’s the case for all four brands in our test.
 As I write this, saws from Makita, Oregon, Ryobi and Stihl were the only 36V class tools available for my testing.
-In the rest of the world, there are other 36V chain saws by Stihl, Husqvarna, Dolmar and Bosch, but none of these have been made available in the U.S. yet.
+In the rest of the world, there are other 36V chain saws by Stihl, Husqvarna, Dolmar (now owned by Makita) and Bosch, but none of these were available in the U.S. as of this writing.

 Making the Chips Fly

 Besides using only cordless chain saws on several small tree removal and limb pruning jobs, I also performance tested them on freshly-cut hybrid cottonwood.
 With new chains installed, I timed aggressive cuts through 6-inch diameter limbs to determine each saw’s relative power and counted how many cuts each saw could make on a full battery charge to test its comparative run-time.
 I chose saw kits with the biggest battery option, but the Ryobi only comes in a kit with a compact battery.